-The learning outcomes of the LLM programme in European Economic Law in the field of learning skills of the graduate are:
+The learning outcomes of the LLM programme in European Law in a Global Context in the field of learning skills of the graduate are:

 C1.
 Knowledge and understanding of the (national and/or international) career perspective; C2.
 Understanding of the requirements that are needed, as a result of the continuing and rapid development of European Union law, for self-study and the formation of own judgments.